- Personal & Corporate Tax Planning

 Conviction of a criminal tax offence carries with it a fine of between 50% and 200% of the tax sought to be evaded.
 In addition to the fine, a taxpayer can face imprisonment of a term up to 5 years or more.
 The taxpayer must still also pay the tax, including any interest and penalties.
 The financial and personal consequences can be devastating.

 If you suspect the CRA may be undertaking a criminal investigation, it is imperative that you obtain competent legal advice immediately.
 Our experience is that early intervention increases the likelihood that the taxpayer will avoid criminal charges or mount a successful defence.
 In our opinion, neither a taxpayer nor their accountant/tax preparer should deal with CRA if a criminal investigation is anticipated as these matters are extremely complex and perilous legal threats.

 To defend these criminal tax cases, lawyers require experience in criminal law and procedure as well as an in-depth knowledge of tax law and the regulatory regime surrounding taxation in Canada.
 Neither your typical criminal lawyer nor your typical tax lawyer is experienced in both.
 The tax lawyers at TNTL have handled and resolved many criminal tax cases.

 Contact us today for an urgent and confidential review of your case, and let our experience benefit you.

 Tax audits by the Canada Revenue Agency (“CRA”) can be frustrating, stressful, and expensive.
 The CRA has significant legal and financial resources which it uses to its advantage.
 As such, experienced professional representation is necessary to help ensure your audit ends with the best possible result.

 Auditors focus on facts and law which are favourable to the CRA.
 This can result in a much higher tax assessment, including sometimes double-tax, triple-tax, as well as excessive penalties and interest charges.
-Tax lawyers at TNTL will conduct a factual and legal analysis which puts your best position forward.
+Tax lawyers and accountants at TNTL will conduct a factual and legal analysis which puts your best position forward.
 This will help ensure the lowest possible tax assessment you are entitled to according to law.